piktochart/try-vue3/NOTES.md

 - Good news, finally Vue allows multiple root nodes!
 - Ignore the linting, I guess it's still outdated or following the Vue2 rules

+# Multiple v-model

+- Considered a BREAKING CHANGE!
+Because the `model` option is deprecated
+- To emit the changes back to the parent component, must use `$emit('update:propName', value)`
+- Ignore the linting, I guess it's still outdated or following the Vue2 rules